rchateauneu/survol/Experimental/RetroBatch/README.txt

 Makes no sense when it is data manipulation.

+Analysing the content of buffers just to classify them is not really interesting.
+What we want to do is extract CIM objects (for Survol) and cases ids (For process mining).
+But thees two domains need text data only.
+Therefore, there is not point using binary samples of buffers, because they will need to be converted anyway.

+In the very important case if SQL, one socket direction might be easily analysed (SQL queries), but not the opposite direction.
+Although it can only contain data, possibly in CSV format.

 Process mining:
 ---------------
 Process mining is a family of techniques in the field of process management